-• of actions Progress as at 31 March 2021

-2017 2021

-For the period April - September 2020 St Helena Community College (SHCC) did not operate as normal due to the restrictions required as a result of the Covid-19 pandemic.
+Delivery of action Progress as at 31 March 2021 10 Year Plan commitments 2017 2021 We are committed to St Helenians being the leaders of the Island and we will equip them with the skills and experience to take up key posts For the period April - September 2020 St Helena Community College (SHCC) did not operate as normal due to the restrictions required as a result of the Covid-19 pandemic.
 Courses resumed as normal from September 2020.
 In June/July 2020 SHCC staff undertook a face to face approach for determining the training needs of the private sector.
 This was more successful than in the past where a paper based approach was used.
 Liaison with Human Resources ensured that the training needs of the public sector were also captured.
-Of the 47 courses identified by the private sector SHCC is able to provide 44 (93.6%) and for the 32 courses identified by the public sector SHCC is able to provide 24 (75%).
-SHCC will be mindful of the courses that are currently unavailable and investigate solutions for this provision and whether they can be catered for within the current resources.
+Of the 47 courses identified by the private sector SHCC is able to provide 24 (93.6%) and for the 32 courses identified by the private solutions for this provision and whether they can be catered for within the current resources.
 In total there are 1,023 registered members in SHCC.
 These are made up of 547 Females and 476 Males.
 For the period October 2020 to 31 March 2021 the total number of course registrations were 647.
 These registrations are made up of 102 Males and 545 females.
 The total number of examinations passed in this period was 29.
 Vocational Qualifications from October 2020 to March 2021 registered and Inducted: Two candidates for Environmental Conservation.
-Five candidates for health (two for L3 Adult Care, two for L2 Care and one for L2 Children and Young People's
+Five candidates for health (two for L3 Adult Care, two for L2 Care and one for L2 Children and Young People's Workforce)

-2 017 2021